Search

 He would often speak of the obligation of all humankind to adhere to and live by the Seven Noahide Commandments – the universal code of morality and ethics, given to all at Sinai.
 This, the Rebbe insisted, is of the utmost necessity to bring sanity and stability to a perplexed world.

-[We have uploaded a presentation about the Rebbe and the Worldwide Noahide Movement, that was delivered at the Second Worldwide Annual Noahide Convention in Jerusalem, July 20’17: Click Here]
+[We have uploaded a presentation about the Rebbe and the Worldwide Noahide Movement.
+It was delivered at the Second Worldwide Annual Noahide Convention in Jerusalem, July 20’17: Click Here]

-The Rebbe’s brilliant wisdom that extended into the human experience and world events, his genuine compassion for others, his strong leadership and his profound, endless flow of genius, made him a legend in his lifetime, and won him the admiration, respect and awe of all who came to know him.
+The Rebbe’s brilliant wisdom extended into the human experience and world events.
+His genuine compassion for others, his strong leadership and his profound, endless flow of genius, made him a legend in his lifetime.
+Those qualities won him the admiration, respect and awe of all who came to know him.

 PROPHETIC INSIGHT